DadArcade/peloton-to-garmin-py/README.md

    - Mount `p2g_output/` to persist your downloaded FIT files.

 3. **Running in Background**:
-   To run as a background service:
+   To run as a background service (daemon mode):
    ```bash
    docker-compose up -d
    ```